grnet/synnefo/docs/pithos-api-guide.rst

-format                  Optional extended reply type (can be ``json`` or ``xml``) meta                    Return objects that satisfy the key queries in the specified comma separated list (use ``<key>``, ``!<key>`` for existence queries, ``<key><op><value>`` for value queries, where ``<op>`` can be one of ``=``, ``!=``, ``<=``, ``>=``, ``<``, ``>``) shared                  Show only objects (no value parameter) public                  Show only public objects (no value parameter / avalaible only for owner reqeusts) until                   Optional timestamp
+format                  Optional extended reply type (can be ``json`` or ``xml``) meta                    Return objects that satisfy the key queries in the specified comma separated list (use ``<key>``, ``!<key>`` for existence queries, ``<key><op><value>`` for value queries, where ``<op>`` can be one of ``=``, ``!=``, ``<=``, ``>=``, ``<``, ``>``) shared                  Show only objects (no value parameter) public                  Show only public objects (no value parameter / avalaible only for owner requests) until                   Optional timestamp
 ======================  ===================================